asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 Watch Usage: Press w to show more.
 ```

 What's missing?
-By looking at our acceptance test, wines are still not being shown.
-We're almost there.
+By looking at our acceptance test, wines are still not being shown, but we're almost there.

 ![wines not shown](./growing-software-guided-by-tests/wines-not-shown.png)